 But I teach English.
 What gives?

-There’s no i in team.
+There’s no I in team.
 There’s also no A in STEM—until recently.
 Asking questions, using evidence, and working well with others to solve problems are not skills taught only in the “hard” sciences.
-Excellent humanities and social science curriculums teach these tools as well.
+Excellent humanities and social science curricula teach these tools as well.
 And they engage students’ creativity and imagination.
 As such, there’s a growing movement to incorporate more arts and humanities subjects into STEM curriculum.
 This is a great co-teaching opportunity.
 How might your English class join up with science students in the previously mentioned Clue scenario?
 Maybe they can write a backstory.
 Perhaps another group of students can design and build a scale version of the crime scene.
 There are lots of possibilities.
 Above all, whether it’s STEM or STEAM, your plan should encourage cross-curricular activities and inspire students to use and gain knowledge in exciting ways.

 Need lesson plans and ideas?
 No problem.

 WeAreTeachers has many excellent STEM and STEAM resources.
 Check out some of them:

 - Hands-on STEM activities

 - Taking STEM to STEAM